 ABSTRACT

-Working memory, fluid intelligence, and expertise are all psychological concepts that have adapted in the field.This thesis looks at the interaction of those concepts in Missouri State University psychology students.
+Working memory, fluid intelligence, and expertise are all psychological concepts that have adapted in the field.
+Working memory, defined by Baddeley (1986) is after a person is presented with information, it is the temporary storage of that stimuli.
+There are many studies that look at the relationship between working memory and fluid intelligence.
+Fluid intelligence is one of the components of general intelligence (g).
+Specifically, fluid intelligence can be described as being able to adapt thinking, even with no previous knowledge (Jaeggi et al., 2008).
+There are also studies looking at the relationship between working memory and expertise.
+Expertise is the acquisition of knowledge and being able to apply it to (Chi, Glaser, & Rees, 1982).
+This thesis looks at the interaction of those concepts in Missouri State University psychology students.
 There were 48 participants who completed the study.
 The automated operation span was used to measure working memory, and the advanced progressive matrices was used to measure fluid intelligence.
 To measure working memory the researchers used a typing test (words per minute) or foreign language experience (two years of French, German, or Spanish).
-The researchers confirmed the relationship between working memory and fluid intelligence (r = .5), but there were no other significant between the tasks.
-It was interesting that working memory and fluid intelligence had similar correlations for the typing task (r = .2, r = .), although not significant.
-More research is needed to confirm that the current measures of expertise, or different ones, working memory or fluid intelligence.
+The researchers confirmed the relationship between working memory and fluid intelligence (r = .50), but there were no other significant correlations between the tasks.
+It was interesting that working memory and fluid intelligence had similar correlations for the typing task (r = .23, r = .19), although not significant.
+More research is needed to confirm that the current measures of expertise, or different ones, are related to working memory or fluid intelligence.

 KEYWORDS: Working Memory, Fluid Intelligence, Expertise, Automated Operation Span, Advanced Progressive Matrices, Typing Task, correlations